If you’ve ever lost your iPhone or iPad, you probably know how incredibly useful the native Find My iPhone app can be.

 - Secure Your Find my iPhone Feature, How to

 Unfortunately, none of the steps below will work if you don’t have physical access to your device.

-If your device is lost or stolen and not showing up on Find My iPhone, its battery may be dead or it may have been intentionally powered off.
+If your device is lost or stolen and not showing up on Find My, its battery may be dead or it may have been intentionally powered off.
 Alternatively, Find My iPhone could be disabled.

 If you’re particularly concerned, you can also remotely wipe your data.
 But, again, the device will need to be connected to the internet for that to work.

 But, truthfully, there aren’t really many options left.

 You should file a report with your local authorities, spread the word around social media, and hope for the best.
 (Police may ask for the serial number of your device — find out how to find it here.